RyanPerera/carddex/README.md

 Welcome to my Pokémon CardDex!
 This tool allows users to search for Pokémon cards in order to build a collection.
 See detailed information about cards, and get statistics about your collection.

+Please note that the server response times using this API are rather slow, so you may see nothing but a search bar for a short period.

 ## API Reasoning

 Chose the following API: https://docs.pokemontcg.io/